grpc-ecosystem/grpc-gateway/docs/docs/tutorials/adding_annotations.md

 See [a_bit_of_everything.proto](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/examples/internal/proto/examplepb/a_bit_of_everything.proto) for examples of more annotations you can add to customize gateway behavior.

-## Generating the grpc-gateway stubs
+## Generating the gRPC-Gateway stubs

-Now that we've got the grpc-gateway annotations added to the proto file, we need to use the grpc-gateway generator to generate the stubs.
+Now that we've got the gRPC-Gateway annotations added to the proto file, we need to use the gRPC-Gateway generator to generate the stubs.

-Before we can do that, we need to copy some dependencies into our protofile structure.
-Copy the `third_party/googleapis` folder from the grpc-gateway repository to your local protofile structure.
+Before we can do that, we need to copy some dependencies into our proto file structure.
+Copy the `third_party/googleapis` folder from the gRPC-Gateway repository to your local proto file structure.
 It should look like this afterwards:

 ```
 proto